 Azenphony Press was founded in 1987 by Ken Wachsberger to self-publish his first novel, Beercans on the Side of the Road: The Story of Henry the Hitchhiker.
 A country that had strayed so far to the right as to elect Ronald Reagan was not in the mood to publish a book that embraced freedom through hitchhiking and celebrated the counterculture of the sixties and seventies.

 But new technology was making self-publishing feasible.
 Ken, a fast typist but techno-challenged, allowed himself to be pulled into the electronic age and typeset Beercans himself on WordPerfect 4.2.

-Since then, Azenphony Press has published other books written by Ken.
-Others that he wrote or edited have been published by “traditional,” corporate publishing houses.
-All of them may be found on azenphonypress.com.
+Since then, Azenphony Press has published other books written and edited by Ken.
+Others have been published by “traditional,” corporate or academic publishing houses.
+All of them may be found on www.azenphonypress.com and www.voicesfromtheunderground.com.

-Subject areas of current and upcoming books include the First Amendment, the underground press of the Vietnam era, censorship, the Holocaust and Jewish resistance, the I-Search paper (a first-of-its-kind textbook), writing for self-discovery, and how to keep sane as a support person when your partner has breast cancer.
+Subject areas of Azenphony Press books include the First Amendment, the underground press of the Vietnam era, censorship, the Holocaust and Jewish resistance, the I-Search paper (a first-of-its-kind textbook), writing for self-discovery, and how to keep sane as a support person when your partner has breast cancer.

 Azenphony Press is a member of BNI-Ann Arbor.
 Publisher Ken Wachsberger is a member of National Writers Union.